 Statistics on UK trade with the Commonwealth

-- The Commonwealth accounted 7.8% of UK imports – roughly the same as UK imports from China.
+- The Commonwealth accounted 7.7% of UK imports – roughly the same as UK imports from the Netherlands.

 - UK trade with the Commonwealth was heavily focused on five countries – Australia, Canada, India, Singapore and South Africa; combined these countries accounted for 75% of UK exports to the Commonwealth and 67% of UK imports from the Commonwealth.

 Share this page